-Unbundled representation (also known as limited scope representation) means that you and your attorney agree that you will perform some of the tasks associated with your case, and the attorney will perform others.
-The attorney then bills you only for the parts of the case the attorney handled.
+Unbundled representation (also known as limited scope representation) means that you and your lawyer agree that you will do some of the tasks associated with your case, and the lawyer will do others.
+The lawyer then charges you only for the parts of the case the lawyer handled.

-What types of services might an attorney provide?
+What types of services might a lawyer provide?

-Below are some examples of tasks you may want to hire an attorney to perform:
+Below are some examples of tasks you may want to hire a lawyer to perform:

-- Have an attorney available to provide legal information and legal advice about your case when needed
+- Have a lawyer available to provide legal information and legal advice about your case when needed

-- Have an attorney review legal correspondence and court documents
+- Have an lawyer review legal correspondence and court documents

-- Have an attorney represent you on only certain issues in your case (such as child support and/or custody) while you do the rest yourself
+- Have a lawyer go to court with you on only certain issues in your case (such as child support and/or custody) while you do the rest yourself

-- Have an attorney help you with the factual investigation of your case which might include contacting witnesses and searching public records
+- Have a lawyer help you with the factual investigation of your case which might include contacting witnesses and searching public records

-- Have an attorney represent you only at court appearances to help you present the evidence you have gathered to the court
+- Have a lawyer represent you only at court appearances to help you present the evidence you have gathered to the court

-- Have an attorney help you with the more complicated parts of your case, such as discovery, interrogatories, depositions, document production and legal research/analysis while you complete the simpler tasks
+- Have a lawyer help you with the more complicated parts of your case, such as discovery, interrogatories, depositions, document production and legal research/analysis while you complete the simpler tasks

-- Have an attorney coach you on how to represent yourself at the court hearings and help in the preparation of evidence that you will present in court
+- Have a lawyer coach you on how to represent yourself at the court hearings and help in the preparation of evidence that you will present in court

-- Have an attorney provide you with advice about the availability of alternative means to resolving the dispute such as mediation or arbitration
+- Have a lawyer provide you with advice about other ways to resolving your legal case such as mediation or arbitration

-- Have an attorney available for consultation and trouble-shooting during mediation or arbitration
+- Have a lawyer available for consultation and trouble-shooting during mediation or arbitration

-- Have an attorney coach you prior to negotiations, arbitrations or mediation while you attend the meeting yourself
+- Have a lawyer coach you prior to negotiations, arbitrations or mediation while you attend the meeting yourself

 What are the benefits of Unbundled Representation?

-Having an attorney help with parts of your case can save you a great deal of time and energy because the attorney can educate you about the process and your specific issues.
-They can also help you find self-help books and other resources so you can handle the parts of the case when you are on your own.
+Having a lawyer help with parts of your case can save you a great deal of time and energy because the lawyer can educate you about the process and your specific issues.
+They can also help you find self-help books and other resources so you can better handle parts of the case when you are on your own.

-An attorney, with their legal training, can see things about your case that you cannot.
-An attorney can help you focus on the legal issues and on what the court can do for you, so you won’t be distracted by other issues and emotions.
+A lawyer, with their legal training, can see things about your case that you can’t.
+A lawyer can help you focus on the legal issues and on what the court can do for you, so you won’t be distracted by other issues and emotions.

 What to consider when deciding if unbundled representation is right for you.

 While there are many benefits to unbundled representation, there are times when it might not be the best choice for you.
-You may want to hire an attorney for full representation in circumstances where:
+You may want to hire a lawyer for full representation in circumstances where: